Glossary of Terms

 This refers to those mental categories and mental schemas that help us make sense of the world and that result in stereotypes, attitudes, and beliefs about ourselves and other people.
 When we give someone the benefit of the doubt, it is cognitive bias that allows us to do that.
 A gut feeling about someone or something, either positive or negative, is an attitude that points to cognitive bias.
 When we make an association between a trait (e.g., secondary sex characteristics) and a group/mental category (e.g., gender) the result is a stereotype.
 Attitudes and stereotypes are not inherently bad; they help us make sense of the world.
 They do, however, result in bias that influences decision-making, the results of which can either wittingly or unwittingly provide opportunity or restrict opportunity, confer advantage or disadvantage, etc.

 Some cognitive bias is within a person’s conscious awareness.
 For example, a researcher may consider research coming out of a particular lab or from a particular university (e.g., their alma mater) as superior to others because of the person’s history with that lab or university or because of the reputation of that lab or university.
-This preference (bias) is in the person’s cognitive awareness.
+This preference (bias) is in the person’s conscious awareness.
 While there are many benefits to having this bias, the bias may limit the person’s ability to see the high-quality research and advancements that may be coming from other places.

 Some cognitive bias is outside of a person’s conscious awareness; it functions in the subconscious.
 This means that the person isn’t aware that it is operating until they bump-up against something that helps bring it into their conscious awareness.
 These biases are shaped by the person’s own experience with the world and by what they hear from others.
 As it relates to equity and inclusion, people have subconscious mental schemas about characteristics such as race, gender, ability, sexual orientation, religion, country of origin, etc. Although it is subconscious, it has a great deal of influence on a person’s interactions with the world and on decision-making.
 For example, although consciously one may want to be welcoming and inclusive, they may say or do things that convey just the opposite.
 Or, they may interpret behaviors that are designed to be welcoming and inclusive as something other than that.